Grading for Equity Summer 2021

 Examine our inherited approaches to grading and learn about equitable grading practices that are more accurate, bias-resistant, & motivational.
 Learn with videos, readings, exercises, & a live Q&A with Joe!
-Optional purchase of Grading for Equity.(4) 4.5 average rating
+Includes copy of Grading for Equity book.

 In addition to the course content (videos, readings, exercises, live Q & A), you'll submit each exercise for individualized feedback from our coaches—teachers experienced with equitable grading practices!
-Optional purchase of Grading for Equity.
+Includes a copy of Grading for Equity book.

 Self pace your learning about equitable grading through videos and exercises.